Dune Shredding: 5 Tips to Prep Your ATV or Dirt Bike

 Check, Clean and Replace your Air Filter

-If you’re riding with a press-flange air filter, we highly recommend you grease that baby up to seal the edges.
-And if you really love your machine, then you might consider a trusty K&N filter with an Outerwears sand cover.
-This combo will help your engine run like a champ.
-Find the right filter for your bike or ATV before heading out to the sand.
+If you’re riding with a press-flange air filter, we highly recommend you grease it up to seal the edges.
+And if you really love your machine, then you might consider a trusty K&N filter kit with an outerwears sand cover.

 Lubricate your Chain and Swap your Sprocket

 Sand is just like the food you give a small child: it gets everywhere!
 No matter how rugged your bike or quad is, you will find sand in places that you never thought possible.

 Sand might be one of the most abrasive substances your machine will come across in its lifetime.
 It grinds through raw metal like you wouldn’t believe!
 Using a low-viscosity lube can keep that sand from blasting your chain, and can help reduce wear-and-tear on your parts.

 Aluminum is light, but steel stands the test of time.
 As the sand quickly blasts your sprocket time and again, you want to have confidence in its ability to last.
 By swapping out your current sprocket with a steel replacement, the drivetrain on your dirt bike or ATV will last much longer.